spencermountain/efrt/README.md

  * ensure unpacking overhead is negligible
  * word-lookups are critical-path

-By doing the fancy stuff ahead-of-time, `efrt` lets you ship much bigger word-lists to the client-side, without much efrt.
+By doing the fancy stuff ahead-of-time, *efrt* lets you ship much bigger word-lists to the client-side, without much hassle.

 ```js
 var efrt = require('efrt')